Carmel and Pacific Grove Latest California Cities to Ponder Plastic Bag Ban

 Carmel was considering the fee as somewhat of a safety net or insurance against the Save the Plastic Bag Coalition, a group that represents plastic bag manufacturers.
 Save the Plastic Bag Coalition has made a habit of suing cities in the midst of banning plastic bags.
 They claim that plastic bag bans encourage paper bag use and paper bags have negative environmental impacts.
-Essentially their argument is that the bans against plastic bags cite the environmental hazard, but these bans are responsible for increased paper bag use which has a negative impression on the environment.
+Essentially they argued that the bans against plastic bags cite the environmental hazard, but these bans are responsible for increased paper bag use which has a negative impression on the environment.
 The City of Carmel was hoping to deconstruct the argument of the Save the Plastic Bag Coalition before they had a chance to use it by charging the fee and discouraging consumers from using paper bags, thus keeping those numbers down.
 There has been talk of a voluntary program to discourage plastic bag use, but the mayor, Jason Burnett, is anxious to move forward with an ordinance that would ban the use of plastic shopping bags.
 The proposed law would allow exceptions for restaurants, not-for-profits, and residents with hardship issues.
 The City Council’s vote will determine the fate of plastic bags in Carmel and define the City’s next steps.

 Pacific Grove’s Bag Battle

-The City of Pacific Grove was close to passing a ban of its own last fall when it decided to step back and conduct some additional research.
+The City of Pacific Grove was close to passing a ban last fall when it decided to step back and conduct some additional research.
 A survey is being conducted to determine among other things, the business communities’ willingness to adopt a ban.
 It can be frustrating to think that if Pacific Grove had passed the ban last fall they could already be living life without plastic bags; however, taking the time to draft a law that fits how they work and live is ultimately the best decision.
 Surveying the people directly impacted by the ban allows the City to custom-fit the ordinance.
 A law that takes the specific needs of Pacific Grove into account will have the support of the residents and business owners alike and will be a lasting law.